liferay/liferay-docs/devGuide/en/chapters/04-liferay-faces-development.markdown

 The Liferay Faces project originates from the <http://portletfaces.org> community website.
 On April 3, 2012 Liferay announced that it would be assuming leadership for the portletfaces.org community.
 Consequently, projects at portletfaces.org were repackaged under the Liferay Faces umbrella project along with some name changes:

-- AlloyFaces -\> Liferay Faces Alloy
+- AlloyFaces &rarr; Liferay Faces Alloy

-- PorltetFaces Bridge -\> Liferay Faces Bridge
+- PorltetFaces Bridge &rarr; Liferay Faces Bridge

-- LiferayFaces -\> Liferay Faces Portal
+- LiferayFaces &rarr; Liferay Faces Portal

 #### BridgeRequestAttributeListener [](id=bridgerequestattributelistener-liferay-portal-6-2-dev-guide-04-en)